Vengarioth/sky-sl/readme.md

 ### maybe-goals

 * WGSL output
-* output compatibility with [naga](https://github.com/gfx-rs/naga) if the project gets more serious
+* output compatibility with [naga](https://github.com/gfx-rs/naga) if the sky-sl project gets more serious

 ### non-goals